locnnil/workshop/docs/explanation/index.rst

 that you used to install as system-wide packages, container images, or in myriad other ways.

-Instead, they are packed and published as |project_markup|-ready, isolated *SDKs* that you list while you define a *workshop*.
+Instead, they are packed and published as |ws_markup|-ready, isolated *SDKs* that you list while you define a *workshop*.
 The workshop definition is a :file:`.yaml` file in the :file:`.workshop` directory, and the workshop itself is the container built according to this